 - The worker supplies his own tools and materials and hires and controls his own helpers.

-- The worker has a contract for the completion of a specific job and is paid a lump sum, without deduction of withholding and social security taxes, rather than by an hourly rate.
+- The worker has a contract for completing a specific job and is paid a lump sum, without deduction of withholding and social security taxes, rather than by an hourly rate.

 - The worker controls the hours worked, the selection of materials, and the quality of performance.

-None of these factors is conclusive–the totality of the circumstances determines the relationship.
-Additionally, the law presumes an employer/employee relationship in the absence of these enumerated factors.
-The independent contractor relationship is a special one and is not readily found to exist.
+Not one factor is conclusive–the totality of the circumstances determines the relationship.
+And the law presumes an employer/employee relationship absent these enumerated factors.
+The independent contractor relationship is special and is not readily found to exist.